gatecrasher777/ytcog-dl/README.md

                         * views       - in order of view count, most to least
                         * rating      - in order of like/dislike rating (1 to 5)

-    --path          -p "path/to/download/folder" - defaults to the current directory
+    --path          -p string - defaults to the current directory

     --period        -t hour|day|week|month|year|any - search result period - default: day